-The new SIS Building earned the US Green Building Council's Leadership in Energy and Environmental Design (LEED) Gold Certification.
+The School of International Service building earned Leadership in Energy and Environmental Design (LEED) Gold Certification.

 American University is committed to building and operating spaces that are conducive to living, working, and learning and are environmentally friendly and healthy spaces.
 Green buildings reduce their environmental impact through energy and water efficiency, low-impact and healthy building materials, and sustainable operations and maintenance procedures.

 American University uses the U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED) rating system to guide new construction and campus operations.
 The LEED rating system is a holistic green building rating system that emphasizes both reduced environmental impact and promoting human health.
 AU has several buildings certified under the LEED rating system.